-I have written about this in the past, yet it is an ongoing subject that we deal with business owners day after day.
-A client recently asked me why we (The Strategic CFO) were insisting on generating the clients financial statements on an accrual basis and per GAAP.
+I have written about this in the past, yet it is an ongoing subject that we deal with business owners day after day… A client recently asked me why we (The Strategic CFO) were insisting on generating the clients financial statements on an accrual basis and per GAAP.

 The main principle behind GAAP financials is to generate a set of financial statements that represent the most accurate picture about your company.
 They should be comparable, not misleading and clear so a third party can understand.

 First, public companies and certain loan documents require GAAP financial statements.
 We recommend that all private businesses also use GAAP financials as a best practice so you can have the best information to run your business.

 Don’t let something as simple as not having your financial statements per GAAP take value from you!
 Learn about 10 other destroyers that could be taking value away from your company.

 You need to monitor the trends so that you can make business decisions timely.

 We see it over and over again… A good business is mismanaged because the CEO or entrepreneur does not want to spend the money or take the time to understand his financials or keep them per GAAP.
 Eventually, they are upside down on working capital and run out of cash.
 This is especially true in a high growth environment.